BernardLerring/Noughts-and-Crosses/README.md

 ### Frequent user goals:

-- I would like to see a variety of different difficulty levels so I can continue to challenge myself.
+- I would like to be able to play against the computer as well as another person.

 ## Design